shmooki/pqc-mqtt/README.md

 A Post-Quantum Cryptography (PQC) secured MQTT motion sensor system with Raspberry Pi GPIO integration.
 This system enables secure transmission of motion sensor data using quantum-resistant cryptographic algorithms.
 More specifically, it utilizes the falcon1024 signing algorithm for all MQTT communications.

+This repo expands upon the work found here: https://github.com/open-quantum-safe/oqs-demos/tree/main/mosquitto.
+Rather than implementing a simple MQTT test with the pre-built Docker file, this repo successfully implements a motion detection system via heavily modified versions of the provided bash scripts.

 ## Background

 This repository implements a secure IoT motion sensor system using: